Ente Mohangal Poovaninju: Plot

-Prashant (Shankar), a wealthy bachelor, grows tired of his wealth and moves to a village to start a new life as a commoner.
-There, he meets and falls in love with Sreedevi (Menaka), a middle-class girl.
+Prashant, a wealthy bachelor, grows tired of his wealth and moves to a village to start a new life as a commoner.
+There, he meets and falls in love with Sreedevi, a middle-class girl.

-Prashant decides to marry Sreedevi but his father finds out the truth and vehemently opposes the relationship, as he wants his son to marry Baby (Kalaranjini) who belongs to a similarly wealthy family like his.
-Aided by his best friend Vinu (Mohanlal), Prashant finally convinces his father to agree to the marriage.
-But disaster strikes on the day of the wedding as Baby, who was actually in love with Prashant, kills Sreedevi by mixing poison in her drink.
+Prashant decides to marry Sreedevi, but his father finds out the truth and vehemently opposes the relationship, as he wants his son to marry Baby who belongs to a similarly wealthy family like his.
+Aided by his best friend Vinu, Prashant finally convinces his father to agree to the marriage, but disaster strikes on the day of the wedding as Baby, who was actually in love with Prashant, kills Sreedevi by mixing poison in her drink.